gkwaerp/swift-numeric-springing/README.md

 * Double.
 * CGFloat.
 * CGPoint.
+* Int.
+* Arrays of supported types are also supported (non-nested).

 ### Adding support for new types
 To add support for a new type, make the type conform to the `Springable`protocol.
 The `Springable` protocol has 2 requirements: